-- To facilitate the comprehensive redevelopment of the waterfront area to become an exemplar sustainable, mixed-use residential area, in accordance with the guiding principles of the adopted Western Harbour Arm Development Brief (2013) and the Shoreham Harbour Joint Area Action Plan. - To improve townscape and access arrangements to create better linkages to Shoreham town centre and surrounding areas. - To enhance the area's natural biodiversity by incorporating multi-functional green space.

-- To facilitate the relocation of appropriate industrial uses to elsewhere in the Port or local area to free up waterfront opportunity sites. - To deliver a comprehensive flood defence solution integrated with a publicly accessible riverside route including pedestrian/cycle way and facilities for boat users.
+- To designate the Western Harbour Arm (Waterfront) as a strategic mixed-use area (Strategic Site 4). - To facilitate the comprehensive redevelopment of the waterfront area Western Harbour Arm (Waterfront) to become an exemplar sustainable, mixed-use residential area (classes B1 and C3), in accordance with the guiding principles of the adopted Western Harbour Arm Development Brief (2013) and the Shoreham Harbour Joint Area Action Plan. - To improve townscape and access arrangements to create better linkages to Shoreham town centre and surrounding areas.
+To secure improvements to legibility, permeability and connectivity through high quality building design, townscape and public realm, ensuring to respect and complement the character of surrounding areas. - To maximise intensification and redevelopment opportunities of existing lower grade, vacant and under-used spaces. - To enhance the area's natural biodiversity by incorporating multi-functional green space. - To facilitate the strategic relocation of appropriate industrial uses to elsewhere in the Port or local area to free up waterfront opportunity sites.